Westlife: Wild Dreams, Feehily's temporary departure, 25: The Ultimate Collection (2021–present)

 On 17 March 2021, they formally announced that they signed a new album deal through Warner Music UK and East West Records.
 They performed at a BBC Radio 2 event in Ulster Hall, Belfast, on 25 August 2021, which was broadcast on 10 September 2021.

 "Starlight", the lead single from their twelfth studio album, was released on 14 October 2021.
 The album, Wild Dreams, was released on 26 November 2021.

 On 29 October 2021, a new schedule for their renamed fourteenth concert tour, The Wild Dreams Tour, was released.
 It included fourteen new dates and venues, with eight more dates added later.
 They announced that their Wembley Stadium date would be streamed live in various European cinemas.
-On 17 December 2021, a Westlife concert filmed at London’s Bush Hall Venue and broadcast by Tencent’s WeChat (Weixin) in China had an audience of almost 28 million.
+On 17 December 2021, a Westlife concert filmed at London's Bush Hall Venue and broadcast by Tencent's WeChat (Weixin) in China had an audience of almost 28 million.
 They were special guest performers on the Backstreet Boys livestream concert on the same platform on 24 June 2022.

 On 14 August 2023, Westlife announced their first-ever tour dates in Brazil, Canada and the United States.
 They performed in Toronto, Boston, New York City, and Chicago in March 2024.

 On 28 February 2024, Feehily announced his temporary departure from Westlife due to ongoing health issues, just days before the start of their American tour, leaving Filan, Byrne, and Egan to continue the tour as a trio.
 On 12 April 2024, Westlife announced their fifteenth concert tour, With Love Tour which were twelve Asian dates from 24 May 2024 to 23 November 2024.
-This also marks their first footing in Chongqing and Foshan in China, Genting, Malaysia and Incheon, Korea.
-Also for venues Hanoi Indoor Games Gymnasium and Workers' Stadium.
-They exclusively played their songs Better Man, Evergreen, My Hero, and Tunnel of Love in this tour.
-Also, Beautiful in White as a group.